Skip to main content

 Timing-safe comparison

-a === b on strings returns as soon as it finds a mismatched character.
-Over enough requests, the response-time difference leaks the length of the correct prefix.
-Node ships a constant-time comparison in node:crypto:
+a === b on strings bails out the moment it hits a mismatched character, and over enough requests that response-time difference leaks the length of the correct prefix.
+Node ships a constant-time comparison in node:crypto for exactly this:

 import { timingSafeEqual } from 'node:crypto';